makelinux/git-wizard/README.rst

 ****

-Each iteration the wizard checks whether the repository contains collisions, operations in progress, changes, stashes, ahead/behind commits, untracked files.
+Each iteration the wizard checks whether the repository contains collisions, operations in progress, conflicts, unmerged files, changes, stashes, ahead/behind commits, untracked files.
 Periodically automatically it performs fetch.
 Some valuable short messages the wizard tells you audiable via application espeak.